National Review: Goldwater era

 National Review promoted Barry Goldwater heavily during the early 1960s.
 Buckley and others involved with the magazine took a major role in the "Draft Goldwater" movement in 1960 and the 1964 presidential campaign.
 National Review spread his vision of conservatism throughout the country.

 The early National Review faced occasional defections from both left and right.
 Garry Wills broke with National Review and became a liberal commentator.
 Buckley's brother-in-law, L. Brent Bozell Jr. left and started the short-lived traditionalist Catholic magazine, Triumph in 1966.

 Buckley and Meyer promoted the idea of enlarging the boundaries of conservatism through fusionism, whereby different schools of conservatives, including libertarians, would work together to combat what were seen as their common opponents.

 Buckley and his editors used his magazine to define the boundaries of conservatism—and to exclude people or ideas or groups they considered unworthy of the conservative title.
-Therefore, they attacked the John Birch Society (JBS), George Wallace, and anti-Semites.
+Therefore, they attacked the John Birch Society (JBS), George Wallace, and antisemites.
 Buckley's goal was to increase the respectability of the conservative movement; in 2004, current editor Rich Lowry, compiled various quotes of articles commenting on Buckley's retirement including from The Dallas Morning News: "Mr. Buckley's first great achievement was to purge the American right of its kooks.
-He marginalized the anti-Semites, the John Birchers, the nativists and their sort."
+He marginalized the antisemites, the John Birchers, the nativists and their sort."
 However, others such as political historian Matthew Dallek, contend that while the mainstream view has long been that Buckley excluded Bircherism, his "gesture toward kicking out the Birchers was far more concerned with cordoning off [JBS founder] Robert Welch while retaining the support of the rank-and-file members."

-In 1957, National Review editorialized in favor of white leadership in the South, arguing that "the central question that emerges... is whether the White community in the South is entitled to take such measures as are necessary to prevail, politically and culturally, in areas where it does not predominate numerically?
+In 1957, National Review editorialized in favor of white leadership in the South, arguing that "the central question that emerges ... is whether the White community in the South is entitled to take such measures as are necessary to prevail, politically and culturally, in areas where it does not predominate numerically?
 The sobering answer is Yes – the White community is so entitled because, for the time being, it is the advanced race."
 By the 1970s National Review advocated colorblind policies and the end of affirmative action.

 In the late 1960s, the magazine denounced segregationist George Wallace, who ran in Democratic primaries in 1964 and 1972 and made an independent run for president in 1968.
-During the 1950s, Buckley had worked to remove anti-Semitism from the conservative movement and barred holders of those views from working for National Review.
+During the 1950s, Buckley had worked to remove antisemitism from the conservative movement and barred holders of those views from working for National Review.
 In 1962, Buckley denounced Robert W. Welch Jr. and the John Birch Society as "far removed from common sense" and urged the Republican Party to purge itself of Welch's influence.